 QETC produces high quality, English-language theatre and is run by talented contributors and professionals.
 For each acting role we seek a perfect match.
 We are the only theatre company in Amsterdam working primarily with English mother-tongue actors when casting native English-speaking roles, though we of course welcome all nationalities!
 Our high standards have given the company a loyal audience of which 50% is Dutch.
-QETC has also toured its shows in Holland, to other European cities and the Edinburgh Fringe.

-Most QETC/QE2 Amsterdam productions are staged at the city's newest theatre, the CC Amstel.
+Most QETC Amsterdam productions are staged at the city's newest theatre, the CC Amstel.
 Centrally located, with a huge stage, 154 comfy seats and state-of-the-art lighting and sound, it offers our audience an unbeatable theatre experience.

 QETC is proud to support the Aidsfonds, a charity whose goal is a world without AIDS.
 Whether supporting HIV positive children in Africa or challenging Putin’s apathy towards Russia’s own AIDS epidemic, the Aidsfonds is tireless in its fight against HIV.
 QETC has already raised over €21k.